taghead/burger.devourer.xyz/README.md

 ### 1.3.
 Read the [CONTRIBUTIONS.md](/CONTRIBUTIONS.md)

 ### 1.4.
-Setting up Development Environment
+Setting up the Development Environment

-A must is to clone the repository.
-Once done run `npm install` where [package.json](/package.json) is located this will download the required nodejs dependencies.
+Cloning the repository is a prerequisite to set-up the environment.
+Once completed, run `npm install` where [package.json](/package.json) is located.
+This will download the required nodejs dependencies.

 ```powershell
 git clone https://github.com/taghead/taghead.xyz.git